Here are some tips for making the most of your garden firepit.

 Firewood can be cheap and sustainably sourced if you know where to look.
 Buying in bulk can save money and ensure plenty of firewood to last you through the spring, summer and autumn months.
 This could save you hundreds of pounds over the long term.

 The good thing about logs is that they can be stored for a long time if they remain dry and off the floor.
-They also make for a beautiful garden feature when stacked neatly, adding a touch of rustic charm to any garden.
+They also make for a beautiful feature when stacked neatly, adding a touch of rustic charm to any home or garden.

 3. Don’t neglect sustainability